A Beginner’s Guide to Homeschool Programs (Curriculum Options)

 These programs come in accredited and unaccredited versions:

-But studying with an accredited program is not always so flexible because you have items you must tick off.
+However, studying with an accredited program is not always so flexible because you have items you must tick off.

 Self-Paced curriculum